mabdn/fprime-spaceposts/doc/MessageStorage/UnitTestDocumentation.md

 ## How To Navigate The Unit Test Code

 - The test logic is defined in the (Tester.hpp)[//TODO] and implemented in the (Tester.cpp)[//TODO].
-- The test data is defined in the (main.cpp)[//TODO] and (TODO.hpp)[//TODO].
+- The test data is defined in the (main.cpp)[//TODO] and (data/StorageStateProvider.hpp)[//TODO].
     - For unit tests with a small set of test data values, one test case is defined for every test data value combination as a one-liner with GoogleTest's `TEST_P()` syntax in (main.cpp)[//TODO].
-For example, see //TODO.
+    For example, see (UT-STO-020's implementation)[//TODO].
 This makes the tests more readable.

     - For unit tests with a large set of test data values, a GoogleTest parameterized test fixture class is used to define a single test with `TEST_P()`.
-This test is then executed once for every test data value provided by the test fixture class.
-The fixture class's test data is defined in (TODO.hpp)[//TODO].
+This test then generates one test case for every test data value provided by the test fixture class.
+The fixture class's test data is defined in (data/StorageStateProvider.hpp)[//TODO].

-- An object-oriented model of message files and the storage directory facilitate simple unit test code.
-It is defined in //TODO
+- An object-oriented model of message files and the storage directory facilitates simple unit test code.
+  It is defined in (model/)[//TODO]

 ## Test Strategy

 **Data-Driven Unit Testing**

 The tests separate the logic that is tested from the data that is used for the test.
-The logic is defined in a parameterized test method (in the (Tester.hpp)[//TODO]) while the test data is defined in a test data provider class (in the (TODO.hpp)[//TODO]).
-A single test method is then executed once for every combination of test parameters provided by the test data provider class.
+The logic is defined in a parameterized test method (in the (Tester.hpp)[//TODO]) while the test data is defined in a test data provider class (the (StorageStateProvider)[//TODO]).
+Every parameterized test method is then executed once for every combination of test parameters provided by the test data provider class.

 To achieve high path and branch coverage, the data-driven approach makes sense for the `MessageStorage` component.
 As the component is all about storing and loading data, its test cases rely on checking the component's behavior for many different messages.